g-dolphin/WorldCarbonPricingDatabase/README.md

 If you wish to contribute to the development of the dataset, please follow these steps:
 1. Clone the repository to your local machine
 2. Create a new (local) branch on which you will execute the files update(s)

-6. Save your files and commit your changes.
+3. Save your files and commit your changes.
-7. Push your branch to the remote repository.
+4. Push your branch to the remote repository.

+To update the scope of one of the carbon pricing mechanisms, update either `ets_coverage.py` or `taxes_coverage.py` in the directory `_raw/coverage`.
+To update the price associated with a mechanism, update the corresponding `csv` file in the directory `_raw/price`.